 If the activity limit AND the activity concentration of the consignment is above the limits from Table 2 in Section 5 then it will be defined as a radioactive substances transport movement.
 The lowest type of package for carrying limited quantities of radioactive substances is an Excepted Package.
-Excepted Packages are still subject to some requirements of the transport regulations and the majority of radioactive substances consignments at the University are in Expected Packages.
+Excepted Packages are still subject to some requirements of the transport regulations and the majority of radioactive substances at the University are in Expected Packages.

-University staff and postgraduate students should be able to classify, prepare & consign their own Excepted Packages for transport by road without further reference to the RPU; provided that they have been on the University's (or equivalent) training course and follow the advice in this section and in the rest of the Code of Practice where required.
+University staff and postgraduate students should be able to classify, prepare & consign their own Excepted Packages for transport by road; provided that they have been on the University's (or equivalent) training course and follow the advice in this section and in the rest of the Code of Practice where required.